dsohk/rancher-devsecops-workshop/docs/part-1.md

 -rwxr-xr-x  1 derekso  staff    69B Aug 26 07:21 ssh-mylab-rancher.sh
 ```

 You can access to any of your VMs with the `ssh-mylab-<VM>.sh` script.
-The IP addresses of your VMs are also captured in the file `mylab_vm_list.txt`.
+The IP addresses of your VMs are also captured in the file `mylab_vm_list.txt`

 ### 3. Setup Harbor instance and Import into Rancher